International Technology Roadmap for Semiconductors

-The International Technology Roadmap for Semiconductors (ITRS) is a set of documents produced by a group of semiconductor industry experts.
-These experts are representative of the sponsoring organisations which include the Semiconductor Industry Associations of Taiwan, South Korea, the United States, Europe, Japan, and China.
+The International Technology Roadmap for Semiconductors (ITRS) is a set of documents that was coordinated and organized by Semiconductor Research Corporation and produced by a group of experts in the semiconductor industry.
+These experts were representative of the sponsoring organisations, including the Semiconductor Industry Associations of Taiwan, South Korea, the United States, Europe, Japan, and China.

 As of 2017, ITRS is no longer being updated.
 Its successor is the International Roadmap for Devices and Systems.

 The documents carried disclaimer: "The ITRS is devised and intended for technology assessment only and is without regard to any commercial considerations pertaining to individual products or equipment".

 The documents represent best opinion on the directions of research and time-lines up to about 15 years into the future for the following areas of technology:

 History

 Constructing an integrated circuit, or any semiconductor device, requires a series of operations—photolithography, etching, metal deposition, and so on.
 As the industry evolved, each of these operations were typically performed by specialized machines built by a variety of commercial companies.
 This specialization may potentially make it difficult for the industry to advance, since in many cases it does no good for one company to introduce a new product if the other needed steps are not available around the same time.
 A technology roadmap can help this by giving an idea when a certain capability will be needed.
 Then each supplier can target this date for their piece of the puzzle.

 With the progressive externalization of production tools to the suppliers of specialized equipment, participants identified a need for a clear roadmap to anticipate the evolution of the market and to plan and control the technological needs of IC production.
 For several years, the Semiconductor Industry Association (SIA) gave this responsibility of coordination to the United States, which led to the creation of an American style roadmap, the National Technology Roadmap for Semiconductors (NTRS).

 In 1998, the SIA became closer to its European, Japanese, Korean, and Taiwanese counterparts by creating the first global roadmap: The International Technology Roadmap for Semiconductors (ITRS).
 This international group has (as of the 2003 edition) 936 companies which were affiliated with working groups within the ITRS.

 The organization was divided into Technical Working Groups (TWGs) which eventually grew in number to 17, each focusing on a key element of the technology and associated supply chain.
 Traditionally, the ITRS roadmap was updated in even years, and completely revised in odd years.